madSimonJ/madsimonj.github.io/blog/20221215/machinelearning-01-naivebayes.md

 ---
 layout: blog
-title: Writing a Book for O'Reilly - Part One
+title: Basic Machine Learning Algorithms - Part One
 description: Part One of a series on basic Machine Learning Algorithms in C#.
 This one is about Naive Bayes
 ---